midnightntwrk/midnight-architecture/proposals/0009-forks.md

 ### Is an "immediate" policy needed?
 How could it be safely implemented?

-In case of network incidents, a policy which would allow to update immediately would be very useful, though it seems possible ways of implementing such would go against requirements:
+In case of network incidents, a policy which would allow to update immediately would be very useful.
+Though possible ways of implementing such would go against requirements:
 - using sudo requires sudo keys and makes Midnight team network custodians
-- allowing to trigger certain updates with an immediate effect would require storing an allowance list somewhere, which would make nodes unnecessarily aware of allowed emergency updates in the network, requiring to store such lists in the code/configuration on a per network basis to facilitate validation in the future
+- allowing to trigger certain updates with an immediate effect would require storing an allowance list somewhere, requiring to store such lists in the code/configuration on a per network basis to facilitate validation in the future
 - encoding allowance in spec version is possible, but ties code version with the way it can be deployed as well as complicates version parsing, on top of unknown Substrate assumptions about spec version monotonicity
 - usage of collective pallet, which would require additional tooling and key management concerns to let block producers vote and enact upgrades, with unknown possibility of sourcing public keys from Ariadne